kelvinkaicheung/Kelvin-Ip-Profile/README.md

 </div>

 # exchange-biz.com
 A platform for business owner to sell their small businesses and team up with business partner.
+The website is owned by ExchangeBiz limited.

 # memorytrace.tk
 A Typescript and Tailwind reactjs project.
 Fully functional with authentication, node and express REST Api, tested with jest.
 Check it out <a